Derren Litten

-Derren Ronald Litten (born 21 December 1970) is an English comedy writer and actor, best known as the creator and writer of the sitcom Benidorm.
-Litten also co-wrote The Catherine Tate Show, for which he both wrote and appeared as several different characters in the first two series and the 2005 Christmas Special.
-He has also acted in many comedy and drama series including Perfect World, French and Saunders, Spaced, EastEnders, Coronation Street, Pie in the Sky with Richard Griffiths.
+Derren Ronald Litten (born 21 December 1970) is an English comedy writer, actor and director, best known as the creator and writer of the sitcom Benidorm.
+He co-wrote The Catherine Tate Show, in which he plays several characters in the first two series and the 2005 Christmas special.
+He has acted in many TV comedy and drama series including Perfect World, French and Saunders, Spaced, EastEnders, Coronation Street, and Pie in the Sky with Richard Griffiths.

 Litten's first sitcom was Benidorm, which began airing on ITV in 2007.
 The series follows various groups of holiday makers and staff in the all-inclusive Solana resort located in Benidorm.
 The series received strong ratings and later extended its runtime, running for 10 series ending in 2018.

-He wrote an episode of Not Going Out and is also the credited writer of an episode of the Only Fools and Horses spin-off The Green Green Grass.
-In 2000, he appeared in an episode of Heartbeat (series 10, episode 1).
+Litten wrote an episode of Not Going Out and is also the credited writer of an episode of the Only Fools and Horses spin-off The Green Green Grass.
+He also wrote a remake episode of Are You Being Served? which three of the cast had previously appeared in Benidorm, Sherrie Hewson, John Challis and Niky Wardley.

-In 2012, a one-off sketch was produced for Sport Relief featuring the Benidorm cast.
-The sketch involved several of the characters singing on Britain's Got Talent.

-Litten also wrote a remake episode of Are You Being Served? which three of the cast had previously appeared in Benidorm, Sherrie Hewson, John Challis and Niky Wardley.
 It was poorly received by critics.

+Early life and education

+Litten was born in Hull, East Riding of Yorkshire, England.
+He has a brother, Russ.
+Litten attended Hessle High School in East Yorkshire, but finished full time education without passing any GCSE certifications.
+He studied acting at The Central School of Speech and Drama where he met Catherine Tate.
+He left Central in 1993.

 Career

+1993–2005

-Litten studied acting at The Central School of Speech and Drama where he met Catherine Tate.
-He left Central in 1993 and worked as a jobbing actor for 10 years appearing in shows such as Green Wing, Pie in the Sky, Spaced, French & Saunders, Doc Martin, Eastenders, Casualty and Perfect World but it was not until 2003 when Catherine asked Litten to write sketches for her TV show.
-Litten agreed despite having no experience in script writing, or indeed any formal qualifications at all having left Hessle High School (East Yorkshire) without a single O level or GCSE.
+Litten worked as a jobbing actor for 10 years appearing in shows such as Green Wing, Pie in the Sky, Spaced, French & Saunders, Doc Martin, EastEnders, Casualty and Perfect World but it was not until 2003 when Tate asked Litten to write sketches for her TV show.
+Litten agreed despite having no experience in script writing.
 In 2004, Litten was nominated for a BAFTA Craft award in the category of Best New Writer.

+In 2000, he appeared in an episode of Heartbeat (series 10, episode 1).
 After two series and a Christmas Special (2005) writing for and appearing in The Catherine Tate Show, Litten met writer John Sullivan who asked if he would be interested in contributing to his Only Fools & Horses spin off The Green Green Grass.
 Litten wrote one episode and co-wrote another with Sullivan.